Stringent Cybersecurity Insurance Requirements Are Clogging Pipelines for Insurance Brokers

 Addressing Cybersecurity Needs in a Growing Digital Age

-As consumer demand increases for more online services, businesses must adapt by becoming increasingly technologically adept.
+As consumer demand for more online services increases, businesses must adapt by becoming increasingly technologically adept.
 Unfortunately, the more the world shifts to accommodate this digital age, the more vulnerable both businesses and consumers are to cyberattacks.

 Cybercriminals know that SMBs are a prime target — even financial service providers such as cybersecurity insurance brokers must remain hypervigilant.